What is photogrammetry?

 What is a geographic information system (GIS)?

-Google Earth is perhaps the most ubiquitous GIS system in existence, but geographic information system data also powers meteorology, advanced surveying and mapping, navigation, and much more.
+Google Earth is perhaps the most ubiquitous GIS system in existence, but geographic information system data also powers meteorology, advanced surveying, mapping, navigation, and much more.

 What is metadata?